 Certain of the statements contained within this document are forward-looking and reflect management's expectations regarding the future growth, results of operations, performance and business of the Corporation based on information currently available to the Corporation.
 Forward-looking statements are provided for the purpose of presenting information about management's current expectations and plans relating to the future and readers are cautioned that such statements may not be appropriate for other purposes.
-These statements use forward-looking words, such as "anticipate", "continue", "could", "expect", "may", "will", "intend", "estimate", "plan", "believe" or other similar words, and include, among other things, statements concerning: the Corporation's mission; the supply and transportation of natural gas to the Cardinal Facility; that the agreement entered into with the shíshálh Nation with respect to the Sechelt Creek Hydro Facility will result in minority equity ownership by the shishalh Nation and profit sharing for the project; the expected completion and resulting production capacity of the wind and solar development projects; the income expected to be earned from the sale of electricity produced by the Whitecourt Biomass Facility, the Claresholm Facility, or the Kneehill Solar Facility; any scheduled major maintenance or decommissioning projects; any refinancing of indebtedness; changes to Environmental, Health and Safety Laws, regulations, and guidelines; the regulatory environment affecting the power facilities; the Corporation's dividends and dividend policy; and the application to and effect on the Corporation's business of federal and provincial climate change initiatives and legislation.
+These statements use forward-looking words, such as "anticipate", "continue", "could", "expect", "may", "will", "intend", "estimate", "plan", "believe" or other similar words, and include, among other things, statements concerning: the Corporation's mission; the supply and transportation of natural gas to the Cardinal Facility; that the agreement entered into with the shíshálh Nation with respect to the Sechelt Creek Hydro Facility will result in minority equity ownership by the shishahl Nation and profit sharing for the project; the expected completion and resulting production capacity of the wind and solar development projects; the income expected to be earned from the sale of electricity produced by the Buffalo Atlee 1 Wind Facility, the Buffalo Atlee 3 Wind Facility, the Claresholm Solar Facility, the Kneehill Solar Facility, or the Whitecourt Biomass Facility; any scheduled major maintenance or decommissioning projects; any refinancing of indebtedness; changes to Environmental, Health and Safety Laws, regulations, and guidelines; the regulatory environment affecting the power facilities; the Corporation's dividends and dividend policy; and the application to and effect on the Corporation's business of federal and provincial climate change initiatives and legislation.
 These statements are subject to known and unknown risks and uncertainties that may cause actual results or events to differ materially from those expressed or implied by such statements and, accordingly, should not be read as guarantees of future performance or results.
-The forward-looking statements within this document are based on information currently available and what the Corporation currently believes are reasonable assumptions, including the material assumptions set out in the management's discussion and analysis of the results of operations and the financial condition of the Corporation ("MD&A") for the year ended December 31, 2023 as updated in subsequently filed MD&A of the Corporation (such documents are available under the Corporation's SEDAR profile at www.sedar.com).
+The forward-looking statements within this document are based on information currently available and what the Corporation currently believes are reasonable assumptions, including the material assumptions set out in the management's discussion and analysis of the results of operations and the financial condition of the Corporation ("MD&A") for the year ended December 31, 2024 as updated in subsequently filed MD&A of the Corporation (such documents are available under the Corporation's SEDAR+ profile at www.sedarplus.ca).